MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/prepare-environment-for-dpm.md

 In all deployments you’ll need:

-- An SQL Server Instance, installed and running, to use for the DPM database.
+- A SQL Server Instance, installed and running, to use for the DPM database.
 The instance can be co-located on the DPM server or remote.
 - Disk to be used as dedicated space for DPM data storage.
 - DPM protection agent installed on computers and servers you want to protect using DPM.